khnaero/todo/README.md

 # Todo List

-A Todo list app in Rails.
+A simple Todo list app in Rails.
+Each item can be checked on or off using Jquery as well as deleted.